-Ever since its beta launch in 2015, Seller Fulfilled Prime has been a hot topic for Amazon sellers.
+Ever since its beta launch in 2015, Seller Fulfilled Prime (SFP) has been a hot topic for Amazon sellers.
 There are a ton of benefits to the program, but also some strict requirements and drawbacks.
-This post is designed to help eTailers find an Amazon 3PL partner who can maximize the impact SFP can have on their business.
+Our order fulfillment experts have designed this guide to help eTailers find an Amazon 3PL partner who can maximize the impact SFP can have on their eCommerce business.

 There are three main ways consumers can get the goods they purchase from third-party sellers on Amazon.
 The most prominent is Fulfillment by Amazon, or “FBA” for short.

-In the FBA program, sellers pay Amazon to warehouse, pick, pack and ship their goods, in addition to handling customer support and reverse logistics.
-Essentially, FBA allows Amazon to act as a super 3PL, putting its tremendous logistics network to work for tens of thousands of brands.
+In the FBA program, sellers pay Amazon to warehouse, pick, pack, and ship their goods, in addition to handling customer support and reverse logistics.
+Essentially, FBA allows Amazon to act as a 3PL provider, putting its extensive logistics network to work.

-For sellers, it’s easy, and it guarantees that the item will be listed with the Prime badge.
-This promises buyers fast, free shipping, and increases the seller’s odds of winning a share of the Buy Box.
-(We’ll cover the Buy Box in depth later.)
+For sellers, FBA is easy, and it guarantees that the item will be listed with the Prime badge.
+This promises buyers fast, free shipping, and increases the seller’s odds of winning a share of the Buy Box (we’ll cover this in-depth later).

 Unfortunately, FBA is also quite expensive.
 Fulfillment by Amazon costs are broken down into two categories: fulfillment fees and storage fees.

 - Fulfillment fees - On the fulfillment side, a small standard package (6 ounces or less) costs $2.70.
 Large packages more than 3 pounds are $5.68 plus $0.30 per pound above the first 3 pounds.
 Fulfillment rates can eclipse $150 for extremely large, oddly shaped packages.